-- · Performance meetings
+- Performance meetings

 - An environmental briefing program during new employee orientation sessions.

 - Training

 - Online Training Surveys

 - Trans-Matic's Open-door Policy

 - Internal Environmental Concern, outlined in EP-102.

-Information relevant to the EMS, including changes, are communicated through the various functions and levels.
+Information relevant to the EMS, including changes, is communicated through the various functions and levels.
 The communication ensures that people working under Trans-Matic's control contribute to continual improvement.
-The Safety Manager or appropriate Plant Quality Representative is responsible for overseeing the implementation of these internal communication programs and ensuring their effectiveness.
+The Safety Manager is responsible for overseeing the implementation of these internal communication programs and ensuring their effectiveness.

-7.4.3 External communications concerning environmental matters are all forwarded to the attention of the Safety Manager for HPC, or appropriate Plant Manager following the procedure outlined in appropriate EP-102 procedure mentioned above.
+7.4.3 External communications concerning environmental matters are all forwarded to the attention of the EHS Manager for HPC, or appropriate Manager following the procedure outlined in appropriate EP-102 procedure mentioned above.
 Relevant information to the EMS is communicated externally as established by the communication process and as required by compliance obligations.
-Records of external communications are filed in the Quality Department/Group.
+Records of external communications are filed on the public drive within the Environmental Folder.